pushfoo/Fontknife/docs/install/contributor.rst

 Contributor Install Instructions
 ================================

-These instructions are for readers who want to improve ``fontknife`` by
+These instructions are for readers who want to improve |project_name| by

 #.
 Fixing bugs
 #.
 Adding new features